Bhejazi/surface-smoothing/README.md

 ```
 Recommended to use Python 3.7 with the libraries in requirments.txt

-Navigate to the downloaded folder location adn install dependencies:
+Navigate to the downloaded folder location and install dependencies:
 ```shell
 python -m pip install -r requirements.txt
 ```